Jacques Rançon: Judgement in the Perpignan crimes

 Rançon's very first victim, whom he sexually assaulted when she was 16, was also present.
-However, he expressed neither regret nor apology towards her.
+He expressed neither regret nor apology towards her.
 The Assize Court retraced Rançon's family history, in which he grew up in a very disadvantaged environment, according to all the experts: psychiatrists, psychologists and personality investigators.
 It also referred to the fact that Rançon described himself as ‘the unfortunate kid in the village’, a ‘poor kid’, ‘badly dressed’, with whom the other children did not want to play.

 On 22 March, the public prosecutor, Luc-André Lenormand, raised doubts about Rançon's other potential victims and spoke of an ‘enormous risk of recidivism’.
 He mentioned a Finnish student found dead in 1982, in the same position as Mokhtaria Chaïb.
 He also recalled what Rançon had said about Marie-Hélène Gonzalez, claiming that her feet had been cut off, which did not tally with the forensic doctor's findings.
 Mr Lenormand requested life imprisonment with a 22-year sentence.
 At the end of the trial, on 26 March, Rançon was sentenced to life imprisonment, plus a period of probation of 22 years.